aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf-shared-in-sharepoint-online/_index.md

 ---
-title: Convert a Document to PDF shared in SharePoint with C#
+title: Work with a Document Stored in a SharePoint Online
-second_title: Aspose.Words
+second_title: Aspose.Words for .NET
-articleTitle: Convert a Document to PDF shared in SharePoint Online
+articleTitle: Work with a Document Stored in a SharePoint Online
-linktitle: Convert a Document to PDF shared in SharePoint Online
+linktitle: Work with a Document Stored in a SharePoint Online
-description: "Convert a Document to PDF shared in SharePoint Online using C#.
-Various input formats are supported, including Word, OpenOffice, Image and eBook formats."
+description: "Convert Word shared in SharePoint to PDF using C#.
+Work with documents stored in SharePoint – various input formats, including Word, OpenOffice, Image and eBook."
 type: docs
 weight: 15
 url: /net/convert-a-document-to-pdf-shared-in-sharepoint-online/